jackbilestech/AMX-AV-Generic-Control/README.md

 - As of current there is no implemntation to breakup Default Feedback from indivudal components.
 It's either all or nothing.

 - The maximum allowed numebr of panels is    set to `10`, this is the absolute maximum allowed for this design.
 Allocating anymore panels to the system will cause the entire system to lag and slow down, afecting UX.

 # How To Get Started

 The below snippet must be included in the `mainline`.
-This function is called once the program starts using `DEFINE_START`.

 Asssign your panel(s) `D:P:S` to this include file altering the values in `dvTP`.
 The first `DEV` in this array will be panel `TouchPaenl[1]`, the second panel `TouchPanel[2]` and so forth.
 The include will not compile without the `dvTP` dveice array or the `fnTouchPanelInit` function declaration.